vuejs/vue-element/README.md

 - You can expose attributes with Vue's `props` (0.12) or `paramAttributes` (0.11) option.
 See the example folder to see it in action.

-- Be default the element does not use Shadow DOM.
+- By default the element does not use Shadow DOM.
 If you want to enable Shadow DOM encapsulation, pass in `shadow: true` in your component options.